veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## An Overview of the FLV File Format

 [[FLV](#flv)] file is a container for AV (Audio and Video) data.
 The file consists of alternating back-pointers and tags, each accompanied by data related to that tag.
 Each TagType within a FLV file is unsigned and defined by 5 bits.
 AUDIODATA has a TagType of 8, and VIDEODATA has a TagType of 9.

-Note: These TagTypes map to the same values of **MessageType ID**, defined by UI8, in the legacy [[RTMP](#rtmp)] specification.
-This alignment is by design. \
-&nbsp; \
+>Note: These TagTypes map to the same values of **MessageType ID**, defined by UI8, in the legacy [[RTMP](#rtmp)] specification.
+This alignment is by design.

 Tag Types of 8 or 9 are accompanied by an AudioTagHeader or VideoTagHeader.
 It's common to think of RTMP in conjunction with FLV.
 However, RTMP is a protocol, and [[FLV](#flv)] is a file container.
 This distinction is why they are originally defined in separate specifications.
 This enhancement spec aims to improve both RTMP and FLV.

 ### Pre 2023 AudioTagHeader Format